cloudigrade/frontigrade/README.md

    */
   ```
-##### False positives warning
+**NOTE:**
-*Forcing an http status moves outside normal server behavior and can lead to unexpected results and combinations.
+- **False positives warning:** *Forcing http status moves outside normal server behavior and can lead to unexpected results and combinations.
 Correlation does not always equate to an issue.*

 #### Debugging Redux
 This project makes use of React & Redux.
 To enable Redux console logging, within the repository root directory, add a `.env.local` (dotenv) file with the follow line